Sternal Precautions in Occupational Therapy: Learn the Basics

 Many surgeons will provide your patient with a heart pillow.
 You can cue your patients hold onto the pillow when performing any transfers to assist and remind them to avoid using their arms.

 3. No reaching back behind or up above shoulder height during self care tasks

 This is hard to remember not to do as well, especially during self care tasks like toileting, grooming, and bathing.
 Upper body dressing is also a new challenge since your patient won’t be able to lift both arms up like they’re used to doing.

 Reteaching safe self-care methods will be a big part of your treatment plan if you’re in the acute care or rehab setting.

 Posting large print visual handouts in their room along with keeping their heart pillow within reach will help to cue them to use appropriate mechanics to keep their surgical site safe.

 4. Being aware of any discomfort

 If your patient feels any discomfort with an activity, they should stop the activity and assess what could be causing the pain or discomfort.
-Also stop any activity causing any clicking or cracking in the chest.
+Also, immediately stop any activity that causes any clicking or cracking in the chest.

 5. Remembering to breathe

 Completing functional mobility and exercise following these surgeries is hard work, but remind your patient to keep breathing through the activity.
 Educating on deep breathing techniques can also help if maintaining steady breaths is a struggle.